No items found.

 1. Fearless.

-If you are afraid of the “bad facts” of your case and you haven’t focus-grouped them and “Keith Mitnik-ed” them (among other techniques), you are going to miss out on the majority of the voir dire.
+If you are afraid of the “bad facts” of your case and you haven't focus-grouped them (among other techniques), you are going to miss out on the majority of the voir dire.
 Instead, prepare and truly dig in to the most essential items you should be voir diring on in order to bring out the jurors that cannot be fair-minded and get them off for cause.

 You will use fewer of your peremptories this way, and you will also avoid undervaluing your case because you are afraid of what the jurors are going to say or the B.S. defense tactics.
-Without a prepared and thorough dive into questioning regarding the worst facts of your case, you will consciously or subconsciously be willing to settle the case before trials ends, settle it for a lower value than the case is worth, and/or end up with a jury that has members who are not fair and neutral-minded.
+Without a prepared and thorough dive into questioning regarding the worst facts of your case, you will consciously or subconsciously be willing to settle the case before the trial ends, settle it for a lower value than the case is worth, and/or end up with a jury that has members who are not fair and neutral-minded.

-This is why the concept of brutal honesty with yourself—and the introduction of this exact phrase at the beginning of voir dire—is essential.
+This is why the concept of brutal honesty with yourself — and the introduction of this exact phrase at the beginning of voir dire — is essential.

-You must show the jurors you are willing to be brutally honest with them, and help them feel comfortable and safe to be brutally honest with you.
-In order to do this, speak from your heart, with love, and don’t be connected to a script.
+You must show the jurors you are willing to be brutally honest with them and help them feel comfortable and safe to be brutally honest with you.
+In order to do this, speak from your heart, with love, and don't be connected to a script.
 Let it flow organically.

 2. Listen

-If you are thinking about the next question you are going to ask or standing in fear of some juror saying some horrible thing about your case out loud, you are not listening to the jurors’ answers to your questions.
+If you are thinking about the next question you are going to ask or standing in fear of some juror saying some horrible thing about your case out loud, you are not listening to the other jurors' answers to your questions.

 You are also not likely making true eye contact with them, and they can tell that you are not really focused on what they're saying.
 Therefore, what you're doing is telling them that their opinion doesn't matter, and yet you're the one asking them to take time out of their lives (and now risk their health or much-needed income they have to forego during the trial) to care about your case and your client.